Prion Contagion Unstoppable

 Surgical instruments shipped down from a hospital in New Hampshire were found to potentially be contaminated with prions, which are misfolded proteins that cause CJD and are not completely eliminated by standard sterilization protocols.
 The instruments had originally been used on a now-deceased patient at the Catholic Medical Center in Manchester, who has since been identified as having potentially been infected with prion disease (CJD), which can cause memory loss, cognitive disorders, behavioral changes and eventually dementia and death.

 “Our concern is with the health and well-being of the eight patients who may have been exposed to CJD,” said Dr. Joseph Pepe, CEO of Catholic Medical Center, in a recent joint statement with the New Hampshire Department of Health and Human Services about the affected patients at his hospital.
 “We will work closely with these families to help them in any way possible, even though the risk of infection is extremely low.”

-CJD proteins known as prions are not completely eradicated by standard hospital sterilization procedures.
-As a result, the disease can spread indiscriminately and without warning from tool to tool, and from patient to patient, even after being rigorously cleaned.
+Proteins known as prions are not completely eradicated by hospital sterilization procedures.
+As a result, the disease can spread indiscriminately and without warning from tool to tool, and from patient to patient.